vmware-tanzu/crash-diagnostics/README.md

 CAPTURE ps -ef
 CAPTURE lsof -i
 ```

+### Comments
+Instead of a directive, each line can start with `#` to indicate a comment which is ignored at runtime.

 ## Diagnostics.file Templating
 The Diagnostics.file supports templated content to dynamically insert values when the tool loads the scipt file.
 The file